xuwenyihust/Twitter-Hashtag-Tracking/README.md

 # Twitter Hashtag Tracking

 ## Motivation
-Track specific hashtags or keywords in Twitter, do real-time analysis on the tweets.
+Track specific hashtags or keywords in Twitter, and do real-time analysis on the tweets.

 ## Run Example
 ### Configuration